cocoa-xu/reinterpret_cast/README.md

 Erlang does not allow `NAN` and `INFINITY` in their floating-point terms.
 There is no `:math.isnan/1` or `:math.isinf/1` for the users.

-On the other hand, Erlang allows NIFs to send binary data.
-But sometimes, you cannot check for `NAN`s or `INFINITY`s in NIFs as they might be provided by a third-party and you don't have the source code.
+On the other hand, Erlang allows NIFs to send binary data (that represents a list of floating-point values).
+And sometimes, you cannot check for `NAN`s or `INFINITY`s in NIFs as they might be provided by a third-party and you don't have the source code.

 Even if you have the source code, that means you'll have maintain a fork of that NIF library and change all your libraries that depend on that third-party library to your own fork, which maps `NAN`s and `INFINITY`s to some valid value.